Elle AyoubZadeh: designing for the global woman

 Having started in finance, what motivated you to launch Zvelle, a retail brand focused on premium quality shoes and bags?

-You have said that with Zvelle you wish to change the way women’s stories are portrayed in fashion.
+You have said that with Zvelle, you wish to change how we portray women’s stories in fashion.
 Can you elaborate on that?

-What design philosophy do you ascribe to as a fashion designer located in Toronto and having a Persian background?
+What design philosophy do you ascribe to as a fashion designer in Toronto with a Persian background?

 What defines a Zvelle woman in your eyes?

-When you say that a Zvelle woman is intelligent, how would you define this intelligence?
+When you say a Zvelle woman is intelligent, how would you define this intelligence?

 Aun Abott | Contributing Writer